on4r4p/Copernicus/README.md

 #Copernicus

-Osint tool to get results from Google, Bing, Yahoo, PagesBlanches about people.
+Osint tool to get results from Google, Bing, Yahoo, PagesBlanches,lullar, about people.

-No Smeging Api key required.
+1. No Smeging Api key required.

-Will not get your ip banned.
+2. Will not get your ip banned.

-Get images from google
+3. Get images from google

-Filter results to be sure to retreive what we looking for .
+4. Filter each websites results to be sure to retreive what we looking for . (including pdf)
- (including pdf)

-If strict search result failed for one site try another finding method.
+5. If strict search result failed for one website try another finding method helped by a list of words provided by user.

+6. Search in french city specified by user for family name ,adresses,phone numbers.
+Search in all regions in France for family name ,adresses,phone numbers.
+ Search in all cities in France with more than 10 thousand inhabitants for family name ,adresses,phone numbers (never tested  yet suspected to block your ip)

+7. Search in United-Kingdom city specified by user for family name ,adresses,phone numbers.
+ Search in all cities in United-Kingdom for family name ,adresses,phone numbers.

+8. Search social relations with Lullar if email is provided

-Then make a graph in neo4j .
+9. Then make a graph in neo4j .

-~(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to use neo4j as it is .)~
+^(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to work directly in neo4j .)^